socialvibe/truex-tvos-integrations/DOCS.md

 For simplicity, publisher implemented code will be referred to as "app code" while TrueX implemented code will be referred to as "renderer code".

 TrueX will provide an Objective-C `TruexAdRenderer` library that can be loaded into the app.
-This library will offer a class, `TruexAdRenderer`, that will need to be instantiated, initialized and given certain commands (described below in [TruexAdRenderer Input Events](#truexadrenderer-input-events)) by the app code.
+This library will offer a class, `TruexAdRenderer`, that will need to be instantiated, initialized and given certain commands (described below in [TruexAdRenderer Methods](#truexadrenderer-methods)) by the app code.
 It will also contain a singleton of shared constants, `TruexConstants`.

 At this point, the renderer code will take on the responsibility of requesting ads from TrueX server, creating the native UI for the TrueX choice card and interactive ad unit, as well as communicating events to the app code when action is required.